 Cavitt School uses a "restorative approach" to discipline as we believe that students need to learn from poor decisions and misbehavior, how it impacts others and how to make it right for the victim and/or community.
 Students begin the year with 5 Merit Points and are expected to maintain 5 Merit Points to participate in Incentive Activities.
-Incentive Activities include rallies, attending sporting events, participation on athletic teams, Friday Lawn Lunches, WEB Activity Lunches, 8th Grade Promotion events, or any other extracurricular activity offered.
+Incentive Activities include rallies, attending sporting events, participation on athletic teams, WEB Activity Lunches, 8th Grade Promotion events, or any other extracurricular activity offered.
 If a student loses a merit, he/she will be provided (and is expected) to earn back the merit.
 Merit Recovery can occur during the school day or after the school day based on the educator's or administrator's discretion.
 The following table provides examples of merit loss infractions, it is not all-inclusive of all reasons why a merit loss may occur.

-Minor Violations Major Violations Major/Illegal Violations Behavior Minor off-task behavior Minor inappropriate language Minor disruptive behaviors Gum Littering Eating in unauthorized area Tech/phone violation Failure to complete work Excessive Tardies Minor horseplay Minor physical contact Multiple (3) REFOCUS in a trimester Physical aggression Repeated (documented) minor disruptive off-task behavior Major disruption Major disrespect/defiance Property misuse Unsafe behavior Harassment Repeated disrespect Major inappropriate language Inappropriate display of affection Theft Extreme property damage/vandalism Major defiance Harassment (ongoing; creates a hostile environment, related to race, gender, ethnicity) Sexual Harassment Bullying/Cyberbullying Possession (substance, weapon, tobacco products Under the influence Threats Fighting Expellable offenses

-Intervention Merit Loss Classroom management strategies Seat movement Verbal warning Proximity Short reset, outside of classroom/parent contact Office Refocus (with form) Parent contact should be made by the teacher Merit Loss Discipline Referral completed by the teacher Administration Involvement Restorative Practices Intervention Community/work service Friday School Possible Contract (behavior) Possible referral to SRO or Counselor Possible 300 Consequence / Notation Merit Loss Referral to administration 300 Consequence / Notation Home suspension Family meeting Possible Law enforcement involvement -------------- --- --- ---
+Minor Violations Major Violations Major/Illegal Violations - 1

+- Minor off-task/disruptive behavior

+- Minor inappropriate language

+- Minor defiance/insubordination

+- Gun

+- Littering

+- Located in an unauthorized area

+- Tech/phone violation

+- Failure to complete work

+- Academic Dishonesty

+- Excessive Tardies

+- Minor horseplay/roughhousing

+- Minor physical contact

+- Multiple (3) REFOCUS in a trimester

+- Physical aggression

+- Repeated (documented) minor disruptive off-task behavior

+- Major disruption

+- Major disrespect/defiance

+- Property misuse

+- Unsafe behavior

+- Academic Dishonesty

+- Harassment

+- Repeated disrespect

+- Major inappropriate language

+- Inappropriate display of affection

+- Theft

+- Extreme property damage/vandalism

+- Major defiance

+- Harassment (ongoing; creates a hostile environment, related to race, gender, and ethnicity)

+- Sexual Harassment

+- Bullying/Cyberbullying

+- Possession (substance, weapon, tobacco products)

+- Under the influence

+- Threats

+- Fighting